netzero-labs/netzero/docs/tesla/Automation.md

 ## Introduction
-[Netzero for Tesla](https://www.netzeroapp.io) is an iOS/Android/web app designed for monitoring and optimizing your Tesla Solar/Powerwall system.
-Netzero allows you to schedule Powerwall configuration changes using the app (backup reserve, operational mode, energy exports, and grid charging).
+[Netzero](https://www.netzeroapp.io) allows you to schedule Powerwall configuration changes using the app (backup reserve, operational mode, energy exports, and grid charging).